mesosphere/dcos-commons/docs/pages/_includes/services/security-service-keytab.md

 #### Place Service Keytab in DC/OS Secret Store

-The DC/OS {{ include.techName }} service uses a keytab containing all node principals (service keytab).
+The DC/OS {{ include.data.techName }} service uses a keytab containing all node principals (service keytab).
 After creating the principals above, generate the service keytab making sure to include all the node principals.
 This will be stored as a secret in the DC/OS Secret Store.

 *Note*: DC/OS 1.10 does not support adding binary secrets directly to the secret store, only text files are supported.
 Instead, first base64 encode the file, and save it to the secret store as `/desired/path/__dcos_base64__secret_name`.
 The DC/OS security modules will handle decoding the file when it is used by the service.
 More details [here](https://docs.mesosphere.com/services/ops-guide/overview/#binary-secrets).